 The following resources are the result of 3 years of study, many presentations, and with much thanks to my librarian husband for doing most of the leg work.
 When I started, I had a traditional/conservative point of view regarding the causes of homosexuality, and at that time had rarely ever given thought to gender identity.
 I was surprised – stunned, actually – to find how much hard science is available.
 For many years, even as a physician, I simply refused to look at the studies… subconsciously afraid of what I would find.
 I realize, of course, that is fear rather than faith.
 And God never, ever needs us to be afraid on his behalf.
 I’m happy to say that on the other side, these studies now bring me tremendous joy: amazement at the human body and its complexity, as well as the freedom and exhilaration that comes from learning.

 As to my own expertise, you’ll have to decide that for yourselves.
 I’m a pediatrician with over 20 years of practice experience, so that of course lends a degree of knowledge.
 But human sexuality bridges a number of different disciplines and true experts are hard to find.
-My “expertise”, if there is any, began with a desire to understand, which led to stories of real people, which led me to scientific research.
+My “expertise”, if there is any, began with a desire to understand, which led to stories of real people, and their recurring themes and similarities led me to scientific study.
 Over time, I’ve had the honor of hearing hundreds of stories and meeting more amazing people than any one human ought to have the privilege to know.
 Next came membership in the LGBT provisional section of the American Academy of Pediatrics, giving me access to lots of really smart physicians doing all kinds of amazing work.
-Finally, I’ve had the opportunity to speak in a number of different places… and I always learn way more than I teach.
+Finally, as my true expertise lies in effectively communicating what I’ve learned, I’ve had the opportunity to speak in a number of different settings … and I always learn way more than I teach.

 My goal, in presenting this information, is to educate as accurately as possible… to make us think… to stimulate good conversation… and to help all of us get past our tendency to be afraid of things we don’t understand.
 Thanks for listening and learning; I hope it’s worth your time.